-This post continues our series on MRSA in support of MRSA Awareness Month.
+This post concludes our series on MRSA in support of MRSA Awareness Month.

-The CDC estimates that 11,285 people died from MRSA in 2013 alone.
+The CDC estimates that 9,000 people died from MRSA each year.
 Far, far more individuals were infected.
 This is an infection that has become so prevalent that we have even begun to think it's inevitable.

 If we have been lucky, we've never had a personal experience with MRSA, either through ourselves, a family member, or even a friend.
 This luck may prevent us from seeing the pain, anxiety, and tragedy that comes along with this pernicious infection.